timokline/CS331_Assignment5/README.md

 * Function `findList`.
 This takes two lists of the same type.
 It returns a `Maybe Int`.
 It the first list is found as a continguous sublist of the second list, then the return value is `Just n`, where `n` is the earlier index (starting from zero) at which a copy of the first list begins.
 If the first list is *not* found as a contiguous sublist of the second, then the return value is `Nothing`.

+* Infix operator `##`.
+The two operands are lists of the same type.
+The return value is an `Int` giving the number of indices at which the two lists contain equal values.

 * Function `filterAB`.
 This takes a boolean function and two lists.
 It returns a list of all items in the second list for which the corresponding item in the first list makes the boolean function true.

 * Function `sumEvenOdd`.
 This takes a list of numbers.
 It returns a tuple of two numbers: the sum of the even-index items in the given list, and the sum of the odd-index items in the given list.
 Indices are zero-based.